 - If you chose to use CSS, verify that the form looks the way you want it to

 - Make sure that all of the fields on your form template (especially the ones field linking to the Case object) are showing up on the form.
-If the form is missing some questions, it means that your Public Site Guest User does not have the proper object-level permissions to see these fields.
-Revisit the Setting up a Salesforce Public Site article and fine-tune the object level settings of your Public Site Guest User
+If the form is missing some questions, it means that your user does not have the proper object-level permissions to see these fields.
+Revisit the profile/s of the community users that will be accessing this form, and ensure they have read/write access to the fields on the Youreka form, and all objects that the form is linking to.

 - Once you fill out the form, double check that it's actually creating a case in Salesforce.